Vintage Postcards

 5251 Hollywood Blvd., Los Angeles CA 90027

 Originally the Highland Hall Inn, the Highland Hotel opened around 1938.
-Additions to the hillside structure in 1939 were done by architect Harold W. Burton.
+Architect Harold W. Burton made additions to the hillside structure in 1939.

 One notable guest was William Faulkner, who rented a top-floor room with an adjoining terrace for $15 a week in the 1940s.